-Join Richard Harrington for an in-depth discussion in this video Autofocus basics, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Autofocus basics, part of Learning the Canon 6D.

 One of your cameras most remarkable features is its ability to automatically focus.
 This is often faster and more accurate than you could do by hand.
 Keep in mind though that auto focus isn't perfect, and you may need to adjust the settings to get the result you want.
 Or, even turn it off from time to time if it's acting up.
 Be sure to watch Ben Long's course called Foundations of Photography Exposure to learn more about shooting with auto focus.
 In order to get good results with auto focus, you need to know how to use it.
 After framing a shot, I press my shutter button halfway down.

 There is a halfway point that I can feel.
 The camera will also auto focus.
 When this process is complete, the camera shows you the exposure settings and things are right, such as shutter speed and aperture for the scene.
 This information will show up on the viewfinder and on the monitor screen.
 When ready, the focus indicator will also light up and the camera makes a small beep Now, press the shutter the rest of the way to fire the shot.
 The shutter press takes a little bit of practice to get down if you're new to shooting with DSLR cameras.
 What you'll want to do is press halfway down to set focus, then wait for the beep.